Sereni/fsr-pad-guide/README.md

 ## How to make it work
 ### Materials
 You will need:
-* A control board, such as an Arduino.
-I used a Teensy 2.0 board, but others can also work.
-Ensure that:
-  * Your board has enough analog pins to accommodate the number of sensors you wish to connect.
+* An Arduino that can communicate via USB.
+You probably want something that uses an ATmega32U4 controller, for example an Arduino Leonardo, an Arduino Micro, or a Teensy 2.
+Ensure that your board has enough analog pins to accommodate the number of sensors you wish to connect.
+You may want to order one with pre-soldered pins.
-  * The board can be used as a keyboard or serial device, depending on which sketch you choose.
 * FSRs, at least one per panel.
 They come in different shapes and withstand different pressures.
 I use FSR406 or FSR402.
 * Resistors.
 They prevent the FSR from short-circuiting.
 Experiment with resistance values to get a good sensitivity range, which will depend on the type of FSR.
 I use 330 Ohm.
 * Wires, to connect the FSRs and the board.
 If in doubt, search for "jumper wire" and get a variety of connectors (F-F, M-M, M-F).
 They can be chained together to make a longer wire.